 Temperature CheckThe difference in temperature between the supply air (coming out of a register) and return air (at the filter) is a good indicator of air conditioning problems.
 To check the difference, set the thermostat setting low enough to make the air conditioner operate at least 15 minutes while the outside temperature is about 80 degrees.
 While the unit is running, use an accurate thermometer to measure the temperature of the air at the return and supply register closest.
 Once the mesaurements are taken, compare the results to the temperature of the inside unit (air handler and blower).
 The temperature drop from return air to supply air should be 14 to 20 degrees.
 If it is less than 14 degrees, have your air conditioner serviced.

-Duct LeakageLeaks and losses through the ducts in an attic typically account for 30 to 50% percent of a home’s total heating and cooling costs.
-They are often the cause of uncomfortable room air temperatures and can lead to a negative pressure in the home, causing more air infiltration and hidden molds.
-The best way to check for duct leakage is to have a technician pressure test the ducts with a special instrument.
+Duct LeakageLeaks and losses through the ducts in a vented attic typically account for 30 to 50% percent of a home’s total heating and cooling costs!
+Duct leaks are often the cause of uncomfortable room air temperatures and can lead to a negative pressure in the home, drawing in more air and moisture, and increasing risk of hidden molds.
+The best way to check for duct leakage is to have a trained professional pressure test the ducts with a special instrument that measures the amount of air leakage.

-However, if you don’t have access to this service, you can try a visual inspection.
-With the unit operating, check around the cabinet for supply leaks.
-You may be able to feel air escaping from the ducts.
+However, if you don’t have access to this service, you can purchase a non-toxic smoke pencil or infrared draft detector online and try a visual inspection.
+With the unit operating, check around the cabinet, duct joints, connections, return plenum and supply grilles for leaks (inward or outward).
+Look for signs of wetness and mold at joints as indicators of cold air leaks.
 Often the duct connections are not sealed, or are poorly sealed with duct tape.
 Have all duct connections sealed with mastic, a thick paste designed this purpose.
 Never use duct tape to seal a duct.

 Send to friend